suzanneForde/ArcGIS_Python_Class/README.md

 In undergrad, I double majored in Marine Affairs (B.A.) and English (B.A.) also at URI.

 ![fish_portrait](https://github.com/suzanneForde/ArcGIS_Python_Class/assets/157830253/85273932-c23e-4cae-8c0f-89e290395d3b)
+Here's a portrait of me.
+I cut the background out and inserted a picture I took of a small reef tank.